The Top 71 Container Garden Ideas – Landscaping and Design

 Don’t forget to invest in a quick and efficient solution for watering your plants.
 If your balcony or rooftop lacks running water, you might be stuck hauling buckets to and from your new container garden!

-3. Deck Container Garden Ideas
+3. Deck Enhancement

 When designing an outdoor deck, we tend to focus on things like patio furniture and grilling supplies.
 But a deck is the ideal spot for starting a container garden from scratch.